keepworks/graphql-sugar/README.md

 ## Credits

-Many thanks to the work done by the authors of the following gems, which gem uses as a foundation and/or inspiration:
+Many thanks to the work done by the authors of the following gems, which this gem uses as a foundation and/or inspiration:

 - [graphql-ruby](https://github.com/rmosolgo/graphql-ruby)
 - [graphql-activerecord](https://github.com/goco-inc/graphql-activerecord)